On the 256-dimensional gamma matrix representation of the Clifford algebra Cl(1,7) and its relation to the Lie algebra SO(1,9): Representations of the (0,6) and SO(8) algebras for the ordinary Dirac equation

-Furthermore, in the Foldy--Wouthuysen representation two subsets ($s^{23},\,s^{31},\,s^{12}$) and ($s^{56},\,s^{64},\,s^{45}$) of operators $s^{\widetilde{\mathrm{A}}\widetilde{\mathrm{B}}}$ from the Table 1 (i) determine two different sets of SU(2) spin 1/2 generators, (ii) commute between each other and (iii) commute with the operator of the Dirac equation in the Foldy--Wouthuysen representation.
-On this bases in \cite{Real-1,Real-2,Real-3,Real-4} the Bose symmetries, Bose solutions and Bose conservation laws for the Dirac equation with nonzero mass (\ref{Dirac}) have been found.
-Among the Bose-symmetries the important Lorentz and Poincar$\mathrm{\acute{e}}$ algebras of invariance of the Dirac equation with nonzero mass were put into consideration.
+Furthermore, in the Foldy--Wouthuysen representation two different subsets of operators ($s^{23}, \, s^{31}, \, s^{12}$) and ($s^{56},\,s^{64},\,s^{45}$) from Table 1 (i) determine two different sets of SU(2) spin 1/2 generators, (ii) commute between each other and (iii) commute with the operator of the Dirac equation in the Foldy--Wouthuysen representation.
+On this bases in Refs.
+[1--4] Bose symmetries, Bose solutions and Bose conservation laws for the Dirac equation with nonzero mass (1) were found.
+Among the Bose-symmetries the important Lorentz and Poincar$\mathrm{\acute{e}}$ algebras of invariance of the Dirac equation with nonzero mass were found.

-The transition to the space of 8-component spinors and $8 \times 8$ gamma matrices open more wide possibilities and can be used for the equations of higher spins.
+A transition to the 8-component Dirac equation and $8 \times 8$ gamma matrices opens wider possibilities and can be used for the equations of higher spins.